Spotlight on… FamilyConnect

 Awards and Events

-Do you know an individual or organization that is doing outstanding work in the area of accessibility?
-If so, we want to hear from you.
-AFB is now accepting nominations for the 2015 Access Awards.
+AFB is also accepting nominations for the 2015 Access Awards until September 15, 2014.
 The Access Awards honor individuals, corporations, and organizations that are eliminating or substantially reducing inequities faced by people who are blind or visually impaired.
 Nominations for the AFB Access Awards should illustrate an exceptional and innovative effort that has improved the lives of people with vision loss by enhancing access to information, the environment, technology, education, or employment, including making mainstream products and services accessible.
 The effort should be one that has a national or international impact or can be a model for replication on a national or international level.
 The awards are presented annually at the AFB Leadership Conference.

 From the AFB Blogs

-Research for Employment Means a Lot of Homework for Job Seekers Who Are Blind or Visually Impaired
+8 Work-Related Benefits of Volunteering for Job Seekers Who Are Blind or Visually Impaired

 Like Our Programs?
 Support Us!